Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 approaches, such as tailoring diets to insulin sensitivity or genetics, may

 improve outcomes.
-Low-carb diets may be more beneficial for insulin-resistant
+Low-carbohydrate diets may be more beneficial for

 Health